microsoft/react-native-windows-samples/docs/setup-ci.md

 $fileContentBytes = get-content '<Path-to-Pfx>' -Encoding Byte
 [System.Convert]::ToBase64String($fileContentBytes) | Out-File pfx-encoded-bytes.txt
 ```
-in Powershell.
-Then upload the contents of pfx-encoded-bytes as your secret.
+in PowerShell.
+Then upload the contents of `pfx-encoded-bytes.txt` as your secret.

 ### Accessing Certificate Data from Pipeline
 Here is documentation on how to use a Github Secret: [Github Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets)